The resilience dossier¶

 Historical evidence: Are incidents, near-misses, and corrective actions captured and integrated into continuous improvement?

 Board-ready view: Could an auditor or board member understand at a glance that your operations are resilient?
+(The dossier organises implementation evidence; effectiveness evidence comes from test and exercise results showing controls produced their intended effect under realistic conditions.
+Both categories are needed to support that claim.)

 Think of this as your resilience dossier.
-If any section—plans, tests, assets, incidents, training—cannot be immediately produced and explained, it is a gap that could be flagged in an audit or cause delays in a real disruption.
+If any section (plans, tests, assets, incidents, training) cannot be immediately produced and explained, it is a gap that could be flagged in an audit or cause delays in a real disruption.